 A mareva injunction requires an undertaking as to damages by the applicant (for the harm they cause by that nuclear weapon if they are later determined to have been wrong).
 Mr. Samara was asked to provide an undertaking to continue the mareva injunction, but refused to show his financials.
 As a result, the mareva was removed.

-This case is additionally odd because while a mareva injunction is a nuclear weapon, this one was not – it was merely over two account which held funds owned by Mr. Samara.
+This case is additionally odd because while a mareva injunction is a nuclear weapon, this one was not – it was merely over two accounts which held funds owned by Mr. Samara.

 We don’t know what happened to Mr. Samara’s $3M in Bitcoin.